Beach Chalet: San Francisco Life mural

 Lucien Labaudt painted the elaborate San Francisco Life fresco mural in 1936 and 1937.
-The mural extends from the top of the wainscot to the ceiling of the first floor entrance lobby and wraps around three walls, split into nine sections, each approximately 9 ft tall and covering an aggregate area of 1500 ft2.
+The mural extends from the top of the wainscot to the ceiling of the first floor entrance lobby and wraps around all four walls, split into nine sections, each approximately 9 ft tall and covering an aggregate area of 1500 ft2.
 It depicts real people and scenes from San Francisco in the 1930s, encompassing the beach, Golden Gate Park, Fisherman's Wharf, and the Marina District.

 Many of the figures depicted are artists, patrons, and WPA administrators that Labaudt knew; unlike the more radical murals at Coit Tower, art history professor Anthony Lee wrote "The Beach Chalet only confirmed [Labaudt's] return to the fold.
 Its rigorous symmetry and compositional concision, its playful but unabashed kowtowing, its scenes of relaxed pleasure and unproblematic display of the city's entertainment spots, its purposeful omission of any Artists' Union painters — all these run counter to the visual language of his Coit Tower mural."
 There are four quotations from local poets painted over each doorway.

 In 1981, Restoration Associates pledged to restore the mural as part of a thirty-year lease on the property.
 The mural room is now the San Francisco Visitor's Center.
 The Beach Chalet murals appear in the Michael Apted film, Class Action (1991).